If you have to dismantle your project and start over, the impact on your trajectory can be devastating. Can you get it right the first time?

 Qualifying candidates for content can be a longer process than you think.
 After all, your content is how people find you, learn from you, and choose you.
 And good quality and execution of content are what may set you apart from others.
 So, how do you make sure they’re fit for the role?
 Or if they can deliver the results you’re looking for?
 A good place to start is by asking them to complete writing prompts as an early step in the interview process.

 As a manager of a content team, writing is one of the most important things I need to vet in order to see if a candidate is fit for the role.
 And I don’t just want to see writing they’ve done in the past, I want to test them now.
-That’s why I’ve come up with several different writing prompts to put candidates to the test.
+That’s why I’ve come up with several different written task prompts to put candidates to the test.
 Are they a good fit for the role?
 For the company?
 For the team?

 - Resume, portfolio & video introduction reviewed